Elena-Chikara/Banking-churn-prediction-for-marketing-purposes/README.md

 <img width="45%" height="58%" src="https://github.com/Elena-Chikara/Banking-churn-prediction-for-marketing-purposes/blob/Elena-Chikara-README-file/plots_and_tables/Total_Trans_Amt.PNG"></a>
 <img width="50%" height="58%" src="https://github.com/Elena-Chikara/Banking-churn-prediction-for-marketing-purposes/blob/Elena-Chikara-README-file/plots_and_tables/Total_Ct_Chng_Q4_Q1.PNG"></a>
 </p>
  <p align="justify">The features 'Total_Trans_Ct' and 'Total_Trans_Amt' are highly positively correlated.
 Also, there can be a sigificant correlation with the feature Total_Ct_Chng_Q4_Q1.
-The greater these metrics are, the greater the probability for the clients to stay, and vice versa.</p><br/>
+The greater these metrics are, the greater the probability for the clients to stay, and vice versa.
+Consequently these three graphs can be naturally explained with the feature 'Avg_Utilization_Ratio'.</p><br/>

 ## Model training